ehrpg/qstar/docs/character/perks.md

 ##### Cleave

-TODO

-When you critically hit an enemy with a melee weapon, you can attack another enemy in range for free with a normal Attack.
+When you make a killing-blow with a melee weapon, you can make an individual Attack against another enemy in range with the same kind of Attack for free.

 Requires
 :   [Melee][] [d8][]